cl4cnam/funcSug/README.md

 # **funcSug**

-This is a new concurrent programming language (in progress) loosely based on https://github.com/LordManta/SugarCubesJS of Jean-Ferdy Susini.
+This is a new concurrent programming language (in progress, but it already works) loosely based on https://github.com/LordManta/SugarCubesJS of Jean-Ferdy Susini.

 In this language, you can write
 ```